morinted/osp_wip/donate.md

 The Open Steno Project is run by volunteers.

 The **best way to contribute is by being a member of the community**.
-Help by giving us feedback as you learn and using your unique talents to help out Open Steno as a whole.
+Help by giving us feedback as you learn, and using your unique talents to grow Open Steno.

 See our [contributing guidelines](https://github.com/openstenoproject/plover#contributing) on Plover's GitHub.